Measure revenue lift

-Deals could underperform for a number of complex and varied reasons.
+Private Auction deals could underperform for a number of complex and varied reasons.
 Some general reasons include:

 - Bidders bidding below the minimum CPM

-Best plan of action is to stop the deal.
+Best plan of action is to stop the Private Auction deal.
 Alternatively, allow Open Auction bids to compete with Private Auction bids to maximize your revenue through increased competition.